-Sustainability has become a ‘buzz’ word; it gets used all of the time but what does it really mean?
-Many people associate sustainability with ‘going green’ and ‘saving the earth’ but these are both still vague and somewhat intimidating.
-My simple definition is: living in a manner that can be continued for many generations to come.
+Sustainability has become a ‘buzz’ word; it gets used all of the time, but what does it really mean?
+Many people associate sustainability with ‘going green’ and ‘saving the Earth’, but these are both still vague and somewhat intimidating.
+Our simple definition is: living in a manner that can be continued for many generations to come.
 This means using resources at the same rate or less than they can be replenished.
 For example, if you make $100 per month you can’t spend more than $100 per month.
 Sustainability can be broken down into three main components: environmental, social, and financial.
-When these three components are balanced and can be maintained long term; that is sustainability!
+When these three components are balanced and can be maintained long term, that is sustainability.

 ASuop and Sustainability:

 ASuop is extremely committed to sustainability.
 As an organization, we are committed to increasing sustainability awareness on campus.
 ASuop and A&E have implemented strategic programs to increase